15-472/s72/README.md

 *Texture*s have the following properties:
  - `"src"` (required) -- location (relative to the `.s72` file) from which to load the texture. ".png" and ".jpg" textures are supported.
+ - `"type"` (optional default value is `"2D"`) -- hint about texture type
+   - `"2D"` -- simple 2D texture
+   - `"cube"` -- Cube Map, stored as a vertical stack of faces (from top to bottom in the image: +x, -x, +y, -y, +z, -z)
  - `"format":...` (optional, default value is `"linear"`) -- how to map image byte values $c \in [0,255]$ to texture values $c'$.
    - "linear" -- map linearly ( $rgba' \gets rgba / 255$ )
    - "rgbe" -- use shared-exponent RGBE as per <a href="https://www.radiance-online.org/cgi-bin/viewcvs.cgi/ray/src/common/color.c?revision=2.33&view=markup#l188">radiance</a>'s HDR format. ( $rgb' \gets 2^{a - 128}*\frac{ rgb + 0.5 }{ 256 }$ )

+The sense of the faces of the cube map is as described in both <a href="https://registry.khronos.org/vulkan/specs/1.3/html/chap16.html#_cube_map_face_selection_and_transformations">the Vulkan specification</a> and <a href="https://www.khronos.org/opengl/wiki/Cubemap_Texture">the OpenGL Wiki</a>.
+Note also that the order of the faces matches the layer number order of the images in the Vulkan specification.

+*Note:* If viewing the cube faces standing at the origin and looking in the -y direction in scene'72's by-convention right-handed, z-up world, the order of the faces (top-to-bottom) is right (+x), left (-x), back (-y), front (+y), top (+z), bottom (-z).

 ### *Environment* Objects
 *Environment* objects specify light probe images used to illuminate materials: